We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - emotional stress

 A healthy resting heart rate will vary from person to person.
-For most people, however, a target resting heart rate is between 60 and 100 beats per minute (bpm).
+For most people, however, a target resting heart rate is between

 A person can calculate their maximum heart rate by subtracting their age in years from 220.
 A healthful heart rate range is usually 50–70 percent of this maximum during moderate exercise.